ozzyyzzo4096/ngDataLinker/README.md

 compile and link
 ----------------

-Finally, including this header in your code will solve unreferenced data link error while during your main makefile link phase. (build/make)
+Finally, including this header in your code will solve unreferenced data link errors during your main makefile link phase. (build/make)

 make P Roms